 Don’t Use Personal Information

 Next to popular combos like “123456,” the next-most guessable kind of password relates to your life.
 Many people wind up using things like important family birthdays, pet names, or locations.

 The problem with using this kind of information is that you’ve probably already exposed it on the web.
 That picture of champagne flutes on Instagram lets your followers know when your anniversary is.
 Your Facebook profile lists your birthday, hometown, and alma mater.
 And ancestry apps publicly share your family tree with all the big dates and locations available to anyone with an account.

 Long passwords are more robust than their shorter counterparts.
 But just how long does it have to be?
 Some experts set 15 characters as the bare minimum.

 Out of those 15 characters, you should be using at least one of each of the following:

 What About Passphrases?

-Let’s say, after reading this article, you set your online loan password to [email protected]!&.
+Let’s say, after reading this article, you set your online loan password to M@cronutr1ent!&.
 This technically follows the rules set out above, but it could still leave you exposed.
 That’s because this kind of password isn’t as unpredictable as you might think.